maidsafe/rfcs/proposed/0000-new-kademlia-routing-logic.md

 the routing table size.

+# Unresolved questions

+The idea behind group authorities (close groups) as well as parallelism (sending the message along more than one path) is to provide security and redundancy.
+However, the former measure can easily bypassed if the latter is undermined:
+A single node could invent a whole close group and claim that it is relaying messages from them.
+The recipient usually doesn't know the sender: They neither know their public keys, nor do they know the network layout around the sender, so they don't know whether the sender actually *is* close to the source address, nor whether the sender is a legitimate node at all.

+One idea to prevent this kind of attack would rely on the parallel paths of a message never intersecting:

+* Every hop node signs the public key of the previous node: They have them in their routing table and know that it's a legitimate node, in the sense that it was added to the network via the bootstrap procedure.
+All these keys and signatures are passed along with the message until it reaches its destination.
+* Every copy of a message except the first one is *bounced back* to the previous hop node, and that tries to route it via another contact.
+That way the `PARALLELISM` copies of the message will have taken four completely different routes to the target.

+The target node then has `PARALLELISM` uninterrupted chains of signatures: I know A and A signed B and B signed C and C sent the message.
+Then for the message to be faked, *each* of these paths would have to contain one of the attacker's nodes.

+By making `PARALLELISM` big enough this might make attacks infeasible.
+(We'll need to calculate the chances here.)

+Maybe there are ways to change the routing algorithm so that the paths of the copies usually stay disjoint by themselves, so that too many bounces can be avoided?
+A few wild ideas:

+* A copy could be numbered from the beginning, and copy `n` could always be routed via the `n`-th closest node to the target, instead of the closest one.
+* Nodes could have one of `GROUP_SIZE` colors.
+A close group consists of the closest nodes to the target in each of these colors.
+Every message is routed via a path that stays exclusively in one color, until it reaches the destination.

 # Alternatives

 If the routing table size turns out to be too large in practice, we could let